RPC vs GraphQL/REST

 If we are a small team of full-stack developers, then such frontend-backend coupling is not a problem.
 But, as we grow, we may want to have a frontend team that develops independently of a backend team.

-We can achieve a decoupling by using a Telefunc Server: a dedicated Node.js server with sole purpose of serving telefunctions.
+We can achieve a decoupling by using a Telefunc Server: a dedicated Node.js server with the sole purpose of serving telefunctions.

 The frontend and the Telefunc server are developed & deployed hand-in-hand, while the backend (another Node.js server, Ruby on Rails, ...) can be developed & deployed independently.